 It was also during this century when pink colors became bolder, brighter, and more assertive due to the invention of chemical dyes that never faded.
 Elsa Schiaparelli, the Italian surrealist designer who invented this chemical dye, mixed magenta with a small amount of white to create a variety of colors called shocking pink.

-Now that we've discussed the color pink’s history and symbolism, let's move on to its various shades.
+Now that we’ve discussed the color pink’s history and context, let’s highlight some of its most popular shades.

 1. Hot Pink